CESAR CHAVEZ: RESPECT FOR ALL

 Any of the discussion questions can serve as a writing prompt.
 Additional assignments include:

-5. 30 years from now you are a journalist writing one-paragraph entries for an article on social justice leaders.
+6. Assume that it is thirty years from now and that you are a journalist writing one-paragraph entries for an article on social justice leaders.
 Write an entry on Cesar that encompasses the full range of his activism.
-Write a second paragraph on Genesis as she expanded her advocacy from an initial focus on animals to other groups (Hint: Her mother says Genesis is becoming concerned with the plight of homeless people.)
-Write a third paragraph on your own career as an activist.
+Write a second paragraph on Genesis as she has expanded her advocacy from an initial focus on animals to other groups (Hint: Her mother says Genesis is becoming concerned with the plight of homeless people.)

 Closing Exercise — Cesar Chavez: Respect and Rejection of the Concept of “the Other” Visual Exercises